EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph

-\textbf{Embedding \method into Monte Carlo Tree Search.} MCTS~\citep{DBLP:conf/iclr/Sun0W023} maintains a search tree to explore optimal expressions.
-Each edge is labeled with a production rule, and the label of a node is determined by the sequence of edge labels from the root.
-By construction, the node label corresponds to either a valid or a partially complete expression.
-A node representing a partially complete expression can be further expanded by extending its children using production rules.
+\textbf{Embedding \method into Monte Carlo Tree Search.} MCTS~\citep{DBLP:conf/iclr/Sun0W023,ruan2025discovering} maintains a search tree to explore an optimal sequence of decisions, here corresponding to a sequence of production rules.
+Each edge is labeled with a production rule, and each node is labeled by the sequence of edge labels from the root.
+By the grammar definition, this node label corresponds to a partially completed (or complete) expression.

-During learning, the MCTS algorithm executes the following four steps~\citep{DBLP:journals/kbs/BrenceTD21}: (1) \textit{Selection}.
-Starting from the root node, successively select the production rule with the highest Upper Confidence Bound for Trees (UCT)~\citep{DBLP:conf/ecml/KocsisS06} to reach a leaf node $s$:
+During learning, MCTS iterates the following four steps~\citep{DBLP:journals/kbs/BrenceTD21}: (1) \textit{Selection}.
+Starting from the root node, successively select the edge of node $s$ (noted as $a$) with the highest Upper Confidence Bound for Trees (UCT)~\citep{DBLP:conf/ecml/KocsisS06}:

-where $\mathtt{Reward}(s,a)$ is the average reward obtained by applying production rule $a$ at node $s$, $\mathtt{visits}(s)$ is the total visits to node $s$, and $\mathtt{visits}(s,a)$ is the number of times rule $a$ has been selected at $s$.
-The constant $c$ is used to balance exploration and exploitation.
+where $\mathtt{reward}(s,a)$ is the average reward obtained by selecting edge $a$ at node $s$, $\mathtt{visits}(s)$ is the number of visits to node $s$, and $\mathtt{visits}(s,a)$ is the number of times rule $a$ has been selected at node $s$.
+The constant $\alpha$ (often set to $\sqrt{2}$ in theory) balances between exploration and exploitation.
 (2) \textit{Expansion}.
-At the selected leaf node $s$, expand the search tree by applying all applicable production rules to generate its child nodes.
+When reaching a leaf node $s$, expand the search tree by generating its child nodes using all production rules.
 (3) \textit{Simulation}.
-For each child of $s$, conduct a fixed number of rollouts.
-In each rollout, generate a valid expression $\phi$ by randomly applying production rules.
+Perform several rollouts for each child to evaluate the average reward of node $s$.
+In each rollout, generate a valid expression $\phi$ by randomly applying production rules until completion.